MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnection.md

 ```

 ### -IfMatch
-The value of the etag field as returned by the cmdlets
+The value of the etag field as returned by the cmdlets.

 ```yaml
 Type: String